-A Painted Flag on the Field provided by the Rotary Club of Georgetown will be an amazing sight at the forefront of the 1,700 flags flying in honor of our heroes.
+A Painted Flag on the Field provided by the Rotary Club of Georgetown will be an amazing sight at the forefront of the sea of flags flying in honor of our heroes.

 The “Legacy Tent” will be back this year on various days and times throughout the week at the Field of Honor® where Sydney Decker, owner of ROOT STORY STUDIOS and commentator of the Hipp Radio Station will be available to conduct a free 15-minute video interview with our heroes!
 She will send a copy of the interview to the veteran, first responder, or their family afterwards.

-This is priceless oral history!
+This is priceless family history!
 Perfect for families to add to their genealogy records or just to preserve as treasured memories!
 Be sure to take advantage of this opportunity!
-Check back in early November to see the schedule for days and times this opportunity will be available and to reserve your time to tell your story!
+Reserve your time to tell your story!

-A “Dear Hero” Station will be provided by the Liberty Vacation School all week.
-Write letters to heroes you don’t know, but who will be delighted to receive a letter from you knowing that you care about them!
-Kids can also draw a picture for them!
-They will be sent to the places of deployment throughout the world to be given to soldiers, or given to local first responders.
+A “Dear Hero” Station will be provided by the Vacation Liberty School at designated times to be provided soon.
+Write encouraging notes to heroes you don’t know, but who will be delighted to receive your note knowing that someone cares about them!
+Kids can also draw a picture for them or make a card!
+These messages will either be sent to the places of deployment throughout the world to be given to soldiers, or they will be given to local first responders if addressed to them.
 This is something the whole family can do to uplift the spirits of those who are near and far that selflessly serve and protect us.

 Saturday, November 7th

-The artistic programming will also feature a service dog themed public art mural designed by a veteran/military service member artist and selected through the Arts and Culture board public request for proposal.
+The artistic programming will also feature a service dog themed public art mural designed by veteran/military service member artists selected through the Arts and Culture board public request for proposal.
 The mural will be painted on the Wag Heaven building in downtown Georgetown – their second location.
 This is all provided through a grant to the City of Georgetown from the National Endowment for the Arts and the Texas Commission on the Arts.
-An Exhibit of the rendering by the selected artist will be on display at the Field of Honor® in the tent throughout the week!
+An Exhibit of the rendering by the selected artists will be on display at the Field of Honor® in the tent throughout the week!

 Monday – Friday, November 9 – 13

-Flag Retirement Ceremonies will be held every evening at the Field.
-The American Heritage Girls and the Boy Scouts will conduct these respectful ceremonies.
+Flag Retirement Ceremonies will be held every evening at the Field of Honor®.
+The American Heritage Girls and the Boy Scouts will conduct these respectful and solemn ceremonies.
 Drop off your tattered flags at Mel’s Lone Start Lanes or at the Field of Honor® to be properly and honorably retired.

 Friday, November 13

-11:30 a.m. to 1:30 p.m. – Rotary Club of Georgetown Club Meeting: A Tribute to Honor Our Heroes The weekly Rotary Club of Georgetown meeting will be held via ZOOM.
-This year’s program will be dedicated to honoring our COVID-19 heroes.
+11:30 a.m. to 1:30 p.m. – Rotary Club of Georgetown Club Meeting: A Tribute to Honor Our Heroes The weekly Rotary Club of Georgetown meeting will be held in hybrid fashion via ZOOM and a limited number of in-person attendees.
+This year’s program will be dedicated to honoring our essential worker heroes as well as our veterans and first responders.
 All Rotarians and their guests are welcome to join us!
 Registration is required to obtain the ZOOM link.
-Information on how to register will be available beginning October 15th!
+Information on how to register will be available here soon!

 Sunday, November 15th